 |Punta Borinquen, PR|

-Due to its low-lying position on the shore, the Punta Borinquen Lighthouse, which was already threatened by erosion, was battered by the giant wave as it spread inland.
+Due to its low-lying position on the shore, Point Borinquen Lighthouse, which was already threatened by erosion, was battered by the giant wave as it spread inland.
 The structure, however, received most of its damage from the earthquake.
 The tower was shattered by the shock and likely would have fallen if not for the support of the iron stairway.
 Cracks appeared in the main walls of the lighthouse and many more developed after a strong aftershock on October 24.
 It was then necessary to abandon the lighthouse and display the light from a temporary wooden structure until the new Point Borinquen Lighthouse could be constructed.

-Jeff Bryant served as officer in charge of the Punta Borinquen Lighthouse in 1977, and when he left in December of that year, responsibility for turning the light on and off was transferred to the nearby air station.
+Jeff Bryant served as officer in charge of Punta Borinquen Lighthouse in 1977, and when he left in December of that year, responsibility for turning the light on and off was transferred to the nearby air station.
 The Coast Guard had tried to automate the lighthouse but the relays would not take the load, so manual intervention was still needed.
 Shortly after Jeff Bryant first arrived at Punta Borinquen he reported for duty one morning after being out drinking the night before.
-His commanding officer promptly gave him a shovel and rake and put him to work spreading gravel in the driveway under the hot sun saying, "If you're going to stay out with the owls all night, be prepared to soar with the eagles in the morning."
+His commanding officer promptly gave him a shovel and rake and put him to work spreading gravel in the driveway under the hot sun saying, “If you’re going to stay out with the owls all night, be prepared to soar with the eagles in the morning.”

 The lighthouse is still controlled by Air Station Borinquen, but the dwelling is used as guest housing and the beacon is now automated.

 Located at the top of the bluffs, near the northwest corner of the Rafael Hernandez Airport in Aguadilla.
 The lighthouse is owned by the U.S. Coast Guard.
 Grounds/tower closed.

 The lighthouse is owned by the U.S. Coast Guard.
 Grounds/tower closed.